onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 ## Closing the productivity gap

 Design patterns are valuable not only as a way to teach software developers about best practices, but they also offer a way to raise conversations about design to higher levels.
-If I say to you, “Do we need a Singleton here?”, you should immediately understand what's at stake.
+If I say to you, *“Do we need a Singleton here?”*, you should immediately understand what's at stake.

 Frameworks and components also raise the level of conversation.
 Instead of dealing with many unconnected applications, we deal with a Software Product Line of applications sharing a common code base.